Alice Instone

 Alice Instone (born 4 June 1975) is an English artist.
-She is known for making work concerned with gender, personal narrative and the similarities that bind us together; frequently collaborating with well-known public figures.
+She is known for her artwork that is concerned with gender, personal narrative and the similarities that bind humanity together; frequently collaborating with well-known public figures.

 Early life and career

 Instone was born in 1975 and grew up in East Sussex.
 She studied English at King's College London and history of art at The Courtauld Institute of Art.
 She worked as an English teacher and for the advertising agencies WCRS and J. Walter Thompson before becoming an artist in 2005.

 Art

-Instone's work often uses shared behaviours, emotions, associations and memories – from our to-do lists, to our shoes, to memories of our grandmothers – to hold a mirror to both our individual psyches and our collective unconscious.
+Instone's work often uses shared behaviours, emotions, associations and memories – from to-do lists, to shoes, to memories of grandmothers – to hold a mirror to both individual psyches and the collective unconscious.
 Themes of intimacy and ritual, memory and the passing of time run through her work and she often appropriates historical stories and images.

 Her exhibitions are often interactive – thousands of visitors contributed to-do lists to her installation for The Pram in the Hall in 2016, whilst visitors to her magic art caravan in 2018 received readings from ‘The Grandmother’ through her Deck of Archetypes.
 Participant narratives are an important theme and she uses art as a mechanism for personal revelation.

 Instone frequently exhibits in found or non-commercial spaces from the House of Commons, to a former brothel and the banks of the River Thames.
 She has had solo projects with the United Nations, the British Houses of Parliament, the National Trust, the British Medical Association, No 10 Downing Street, the Royal Society of Arts and global organisations including Ernst and Young, Allen & Overy, Rothschild, Herbert Smith, Chanel and Oxfam.

 Instone has collaborated with numerous public figures including musicians Annie Lennox, Beverley Knight, Alison Goldfrapp and Dame Evelyn Glennie, barristers Baroness Kennedy and Cherie Blair, Secretary of State Baroness Scotland, Scientist Professor Baroness Greenfield, actresses Helen McCrory, Sadie Frost and Emilia Fox, model Elle Macpherson, human rights campaigner Bianca Jagger, artists Sir Peter Blake, Chantal Joffe and Fiona Banner, designers Bella Freud, Alice Temperley, Anya Hindmarch and Nicole Farhi, Lord Chief Justice Baron Woolf, talk show host Amanda de Cadanet, photographer Pattie Boyd, Shadow Attorney General Baroness Shami Chakrabarti, playwright Sir David Hare and producer Emma Freud amongst others.